ngocdevv/ngocdevv/README.md

 ![](https://img.shields.io/badge/Gitlab-informational?style=flat&logo=gitlab&logoColor=white&color=2f3139)

 ## 💡 Highlights
-- Experienced in Redux/Saga, Rest API, and Firebase products.
+- With extensive in Redux/Saga, Rest API, and various Firebase products.
-- Proficient in Continuous Deployment using Fastlane, Bitrise, and AppCenter.
+- I have a strong proficiency in implementing Continuous Deployment using tools like Fastlane, AppCenter, and Xcode Cloud.
-- Expertise in setting up multiple environments (development, staging, production).
+- Additionally, I excel at configuring multiple environments, including development, staging, and production, to ensure smooth workflows.

 ## 🌟 Professional Competencies
-- Agile methodology
+- My professional strengths include a deep understanding of Agile methodology, which allows me to thrive in dynamic, fast-paced settings.
-- Teamwork and Collaboration
+- I value teamwork and collaboration, consistently working well with others to achieve shared goals.
-- Continuous Learning and Adaptability
+- I am committed to continuous learning and adaptability, always staying open to new technologies and approaches.
-- Problem-Solving and Innovation
+- Above all, I am a problem-solver with a passion for innovation, driving creative solutions to complex challenges.

 ## 📈 Github Stats
 <a href="https://github.com/s3079">